Is 'baby brain' a real medical condition?

 - Simplify your life - Letting go of extra commitments is essential during pregnancy.
 You need to spend your time and energy on caring for yourself and your growing baby.

-- Create a reminder system - Whether it’s a wall calendar, an electronic diary in your phone, or both, transferring eveything onto it will help jog your memory
+- Create a reminder system - Whether it’s a wall calendar, an electronic diary in your phone, or both, transferring eveything onto it will help jog your memory when experiencing baby brain.

 - Set alarms and notifications on your phone - Using the notification and alarm system on your phone can be a lifesaver during pregnancy.